RyanPersson/mathblog/docs/knowl-modules/README.md

 1. Generate the full enumeration using `knowl-generation/step-1-enumeration.md`
 2. Add it as `source-[subject]-[level].md`
-3. Decompose it in `decomposition.md`, marking overlaps with existing modules
+3. Decompose it in the appropriate decomposition file, marking overlaps with existing modules
 4. Create new focused modules as needed
 5. Identify new shared pool candidates (items with ×3+ occurrences)